Ask a Librarian

 Magill’s Literary Annuals: Resource for students of literature and readers interested in learning more about a particular work or author.
 Can be accessed anywhere online by PWPL patrons with a library card.

-Michigan Legal Help: The Michigan Legal Help website was created to help people who have to handle simple civil legal problems without a lawyer.
+Michigan Legal Help Center: The Michigan Legal Help website was created to help people who have to handle simple civil legal problems without a lawyer.
 There are articles you can read to learn about a specific area of the law and toolkits to help you prepare to represent yourself in court.

 Novelist: Great tool for selecting reading material.
 Learn more about favorite authors and learn about more authors similar to your favorites.